Difference between CRCA vs HRCA: Cold rolled close annealed vs Hot rolled close annealed

 Credit: Wikipedia

-Rolling can be done either in-room temperature or in an elevated temperature environment.
+Rolling can be done either at room temperature or in an elevated-temperature environment.
 If the rolling is done at room temperature, then the material is rolled below its recrystallization temperature.
 This is called cold rolling.

-Both process has its advantages and disadvantages which we will discuss in this article.
+Both processes have their advantages and disadvantages which we will discuss in this article.

 Cold Rolled Close Annealed Sheet ( CRCA)

-A cold rolled close annealed ( CRCA) sheet is cold-rolled sheet metal.
-As I said that these cold rolled sheets are rolled under recrystallization temperature which is usually 50-degree Celcius.
+A Cold rolled close annealed ( CRCA) sheet is cold-rolled sheet metal.
+As I said these cold rolled sheets are rolled under recrystallization temperature which is usually 50 degrees Celcius.
 The carbon content is usually low in the CRCA sheet as the composition is not altered by heating.

 The surface of the cold-rolled close annealed sheet is of smooth blue-gray finish with square corners.
-Since there is no heating, dimensional accuracy is very high, and that is why you may get sheets of less than .01 inch thickness also.
+Since there is no heating, dimensional accuracy is very high, and that is why you may get sheets of less than .01 inch thickness.

-Example of uses of CRCA sheets are enclosures, automotive doors or body, computer case, furniture etc.
+Examples of uses of CRCA sheets are enclosures, automotive doors or bodies, computer cases, furniture, etc.

 Types of CRCA sheet: CRCA sheet grades